-In general, if the amount of protein in your urine is normal, an eGFR result below 60 mL/min/1.73 m² can be a sign of kidney disease.
+In general, an eGFR result below 60 mL/min/1.73 m² can be a sign of kidney disease.
 But your doctor will be able to give you more specific information about your result, taking all your health information into account.

 What Can Affect the Test?

 Your result might not be as accurate if you:

 - Are elderly

 - Have a kidney condition or other serious illnesses

 - Have more muscle than average, like a bodybuilder

 - Have a disease that lowers your muscle mass